SenorOrange/Lockin-Inator/README.md

-🔒 Lock-Inator
+🔒 Lockin-Inator

-Lock-Inator helps you lock in, avoid distractions, and track your study sessions with a simple timer and smart focus controls.
+Lockin-Inator helps you lock in, avoid distractions, and track your study sessions with a simple timer and smart focus controls.
 It disables notifications, pins your screen, and keeps you in study mode until your session ends — no escape until you’re done.

 ----- 🚀 Features -----